moonbitlang/moonbit-docs/next/tutorial/example/gmachine/gmachine-1.md

 ## Higher-Order Functions and Performance Challenges

 Higher-order functions such as `map` and `filter` often serve as many people's first impression of functional programming (although it goes far beyond these functions).
-They simplify many list processing tasks, but another problem emerges: using too many of these higher-order functions can lead to poor performance (because it requires multiple traversals of the list).
+They simplify many list processing tasks, but another problem emerges: nesting these higher-order functions too deep can lead to poor performance (because it requires multiple traversals of the list).

 To enhance code efficiency, some propose leveraging compiler optimizations based on recurring patterns within higher-order functions.
 For instance, by rewriting `map(f, map(g, list))` as：